Today, I will share a few pain relief exercises for the runner’s knee. These are the top 3 exercises to keep your knees pain-free.

-I want to wish everyone from USA a happy Thanksgiving.
-Enjoy the day with your family and friends.
+I want to wish everyone in the United States a happy Thanksgiving Day.
+Enjoy the day with your family and friends pain-free.

 CLICK HERE to watch the YouTube video.

-Foam roll out the right quads going from the hip, rolling through the main belly of the quad, going to just above the knee and then rolling through in smooth controlled movement.
+Roll the foam out the right quads from the hip, continue through the main belly of the quad, going to just above the knee, and then go through smooth, controlled movements.

-Perform 1 set of 5 reps, moving down and up the quad is 1 rep in a smooth controlled movement with an intensity that depends on how much bodyweight you put into it.
+Perform one set of 5 reps, moving down and up the quad as one rep. Move in a smooth, controlled movement with an intensity that depends on how much bodyweight you put into the roller.
 The more bodyweight you put into that foam roller, the deeper the massage.
-Do not overdo it because you will irritate the quadriceps, which will lead to more knee pain.
+Please do not overdo it because you will irritate the quadriceps, leading to more knee pain.

-Lie on your side.
-Stretch out the left knee.
-Stacked up when it comes to hips and shoulders.
-Tighten up the abdominal area, bend the knee and bring the leg back.
-You should feel a stretch in the quads and also probably in the hip flexors and you might feel it in your iliotibial band as well.
+Lie on your right side to stretch out the left knee.
+Tighten the abdominal area, bend the left knee and bring the leg back.
+Stay lined up when it comes to hips and shoulders.
+You should feel a stretch in the quads and likely in the hip flexors, and you might also feel it in your iliotibial (IT) band.

 Lying Down Quad Stretch

-A lot of times, with runner’s knee, it is difficult to do quad stretches on the typical ones that you find and I find this one working.
+With a runner’s knee, it is often difficult to do the typical quad stretches you find, and I find this one works.

-Perform 1 set of 2 reps, holding the stretch for 20 seconds, looking for a light stretch.
+Perform one set of 2 reps, holding the stretch for 20 seconds, looking for a light stretch.

-Note: With all the exercise do a alternate back and forth.
-So the 1st one the quads foam rolling, do it on the right side.
-After doing one set, do on the left.
-The reason is because you wanted to balance the body.
-Also even if the pain is just on one side, it will work well when it comes to preventing an injury on that pain-free side.
-This also gives the painful side a little bit of a break from the exercises.
-So you might be doing a whole bunch of exercises to help with your knee pain but you are not giving your knee a rest to recover when it comes to what you put through.
+Note: With the first two exercises, alternate back and forth.
+So, for the foam rolling out the quads, do it on the right side.
+After doing one set, do it on the left.
+The reason is that you want to balance the body.
+Also, even if the pain is just on one side, it will work well to prevent an injury on that pain-free side.
+This also gives the painful side a little break from the exercises.
+So, you might be doing a whole bunch of exercises to help with your knee pain, but you are not giving your knee rest to recover when it comes to what you put it through.

-Stand on one leg.
-Bend in the knees.
-Drop the hip out and then go back up straightening the knees, squaring up with the hip.
+Stand on one leg with a bend in the knees.
+Drop the hip out and then go back up, straightening the knees and squaring up with the hip.

 With this one, we are working on the hip.
-A lot of times, the root cause of runner’s knee is a hip issue which oftentimes involves stability, strength, endurance and activation in the muscles of the hip.
-So this hip drop exercise works well.
+The cause of the runner’s knee is often a hip issue, which often involves stability, strength, endurance, and activation in the hip muscles.
+So, this hip drop exercise works well.

-Most of the time, we tend to stand on one leg with our movements (walk or run) as opposed to squat where you are standing on both legs evenly, so we wanted to replicate that.
+Most of the time, we tend to stand on one leg with our movements ― walk or run ― as opposed to a squat where you are standing on both legs evenly, so we want to replicate that.

-Perform 1 set of 5 reps on each side, in a smooth controlled movement, holding a good stop of 1-2 seconds at the end position.
+Perform one set of 5 reps on each side in a smooth, controlled movement, holding 1 to 2 seconds in the end.